 Bat activity surveys may be required, particularly for larger sites or where there may be an impact upon habitat features likely to be of use to foraging or commuting bats.
 These impacts could occur as a result of the removal of trees, woodland or hedges or through the severing of habitat features such as hedgerows or lines of trees.
-Bat Activity Surveys may also be requested for single wind turbines, wind farms and new lighting as they may also impact upon foraging and commuting bats.
+Bat Activity Surveys may be requested for single wind turbines, wind farms and new lighting as they may also impact upon foraging and commuting bats.

 What is a Bat Activity Survey?

-Bat activity surveys follow standard methods as described by the Northern Ireland Environment Agency (NIEA) and the Bat Conservation Trust (BCT) and include conducting a number of walked transects with a bat detector and the deployment of static bat detectors.
+Bat activity surveys follow standard methods as described by the Northern Ireland Environment Agency (NIEA) (available here) and the Bat Conservation Trust (BCT) and include conducting a number of walked transects with a bat detector and the deployment of static bat detectors.